 Michelle K. Garvey

-Michelle K. Garvey joined the board in 2015 and currently serves on the Audit Committee.
+Michelle K. Garvey joined the board in 2015 and currently serves on and chairs the Audit Committee.

 He has been a member of the Board of Directors of Sullivan McKinney Elder Housing in Fairfield and a member and Chair of the Board of Operation Hope of Fairfield where he currently remains on the Advisory Board.
 Joel presently serves on the Board of Commissioners of the Bridgeport Downtown Special Services District and the Board of Directors of the Bridgeport Field of Dreams Foundation.
 Additionally, he served as a five-term member of the Fairfield Representative Town Meeting including six years during which he was elected and served as the Moderator.

 Joel received his bachelor’s degree from Clark University and J.D. from Case Western Reserve University School of Law.
 He lives in Fairfield with his wife Erica and two daughters.